ooni/spec/ooni-partnerships/ooni-partnership-program.md

 Hundreds of volunteers around the world have made the OONI project possible over the last years by contributing to the collection of millions of network measurements across more than 95 countries.
-These measurements have unveiled numerous cases of online censorship and traffic manipulation around the world, and they have even shed light on the covert presence of proxy technologies which might have been used for the purposes of surveillance.
+These measurements have discovered online censorship and traffic manipulation around the world, and have brought transparency to covert surveillance through proxies and traffic monitoring.

 Now we aim to take OONI a step further by studying network anomalies more systematically and within local context, through OONI's Partnership Program.